Signal timing: Basic timing functions

-There are several basic timing functions that need to be programmed for the traffic controller to operate.
+Several basic timing functions must be programmed for the traffic controller to operate.

 MIN time determines the minimum duration of the green interval for each movement.
-Left turns, minor streets, major streets, usually have different MIN times.
-Left turns and minor side street intervals are often in the range from 4 to 10 seconds while major streets often go higher than 15.
+Left turns, minor streets, and major streets usually have different MIN times.
+Left turns and minor side street intervals are often in the range from 4 to 10 seconds, while major streets often go higher than 15.

 Gap, extension, or passage time determines the extendable portion of the green time for a movement.
 The movement remains in the extendable portion as long as an actuation is present and the passage timer has not expired.
-If the interval is set as three seconds and there is not vehicle present after that three seconds, the movement will terminate.
+If the interval is set to 3 seconds and no vehicle is present after 3 seconds, the movement will terminate.

 MAX time limits of a maximum time of the green interval.
-If there are no conflicting demands on the intersection, the controller will ignore the MAX and rest in the major street movement.
+If there are no conflicting demands at the intersection, the controller will ignore the MAX and rest in the major-street movement.

 Yellow Clearance determines the yellow time for the associated movement.

 Red Clearance determines the all-red time for the associated movement.

 Walk time provides the length of the walk indication.

 Flashing Don't Walk is the duration of the flashing pedestrian clearance.
 This is timed as the length of the crosswalk divided by a speed of 3.5 feet per second, minus the yellow clearance for the adjacent vehicle movement.

 Cycle Length controls the time from one major street yellow to the next major street yellow for purposes of coordination.
-It is often set by the master controller for the particular plan used.
+The master controller often sets it for the specific plan in use.
 This is also used if the signal has no detectors attached.

 Offset controls the timing of the start of the major street green and/or the end of the major street green, to keep the signal in coordination with other signals in the overall timing plan.
-This timing can be set by the master controller for the particular plan used.
+The master controller can set this timing for the specific plan in use.